 Certain medications seem to cause more weight gain than others.
 Additionally, some people gain more weight on one treatment than they do on another.
 Always talk to your doctor before making any changes to your treatment regimen.

-Having HIV doesn’t usually mean having to make drastic changes in your diet.
-That said, people with HIV can benefit from the role good nutrition plays in keeping the immune system healthy and maintaining a balanced weight.
+Having HIV doesn’t usually mean that you need to make drastic changes in your diet.
+That said, people with HIV can benefit from the role good nutrition plays in keeping the immune system healthy and maintaining a balanced body weight.

-Work with your health care team, or ask for a referral to a registered dietitian, to help you craft a balanced diet and ensure you get all the nutrients your body needs.
+Work with your health care team, or ask for a referral to a registered dietitian, to help you create a balanced diet and ensure you get all the nutrients your body needs.
 Whether you’re trying to gain or lose weight, you may need to adjust your calorie intake or change the ratio of proteins to carbohydrates you’re consuming.

-At myHIVteam, the social network and online support group for people with HIV and their loved ones, more than 36,000 people come together to ask questions, give advice, and share their stories with others who understand life with HIV.
+On myHIVteam, the social network for people with HIV and their loved ones, more than 36,000 people come together to ask questions, give advice, and share their stories with others who understand life with HIV.
 Here, members talk about a wide range of personal experiences and concerns.
-Weight gain with HIV is a commonly discussed topic.
+Body weight with HIV is a commonly discussed topic.

-Have you started treatment for HIV and struggled with weight gain?
+Have you started treatment for HIV and struggled with weight gain or loss?
 Have certain changes in your diet, exercise, or treatment regimens helped?
-Join myHIVteam today and let other members know by leaving a comment below or starting a conversation on the site.
+Join myHIVteam today, and let other members know by leaving a comment below or starting a conversation on the site.